erezgeva/libptpmgmt/clkmgr/TEST_clkmgr.md

     clkmgr/proxy/clkmgr_proxy
     ```

-# How to Build the Sample Application:
+# How to Build the Sample Application

-We provided C/C++ sample applications to showcase on how to use
+We provided C/C++ sample applications to showcase how to use
-Clock Manager API to track latest status of ptp4l and Chrony.
+Clock Manager API to track the latest status of ptp4l and Chrony.
 The applications are provided for demonstration only.
 We do not recommend to use them for production.

 1. Navigate to the sample directory:
     ```bash